joanne3099/independent-learning-module/README.md

 ***!!WARNING!!***
 - When you start playing the game, the sound effects are very loud, please turn them down using the volume mixer on your computer.

-As there are quite a few files within this repisitory it may be confusing as to how to start the game.
+As there are quite a few files within this repository it may be confusing as to how to start the game.
 In order to run the game you need to follow these steps:

 1. You need to download this entire repisitory as a zip file